jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_1.md

 ## U25: Less is more

 So far we have covered listing the contents of directories and moving/copying/deleting either files and/or directories.
 Now we will quickly cover how you can look at files; in Unix the `less` command lets you view (but not edit) text files.
 Let's take a look at a file of _Arabidopsis thaliana_ protein sequences.
-First you'll need to download the "At_proteins.fasta" file from Genome-analysis_Unit_1 repository on GitHub.
-Then navigate to your Downloads folder and, after using `ls` to check that the file is there:
+First you'll need to download the "At_proteins.fasta" file from Genome-analysis_UNIX_HPC repository on GitHub.
+Click on the filename, then right-click the `Raw` button to Copy Link Address.
+In Terminal, type the command `wget` and paste the link address, then enter.

+Now we can look at the contents:

 	$ less At_proteins.fasta